devonps/simple-terrain-gen/README.md

 	-Zoom in and out using the Mouse Scroll Wheel

 ### Looking ahead
-	1. Moving to Godot 4.x might be an option as there's a greater range of random noise generators.
-	2. Increasing the number of terrain types and/or biome types
+	1. Increasing the number of terrain types and/or biome types
-	3. Exporting the world data to other formats, currently supports JSON only
+	2. Exporting the world data to other formats, currently supports JSON only